Jianxun/langchain_bootcamp/gui/session_context.md

 - Occupation: Circuit Designer

 ## Project Context
-- Application: TBD
+- Application: Class-D amplifier design
-- Specifications: TBD
+- Specifications: 80W

 ## Technical Feedback
 Document the technical feedback to the user here in bullet points.

-**Update History:**
-- 2024-03-21 11:00:00: Updated user's name from Jack to Jason based on user's input.
+**Changes:**
-- 2024-03-21 10:30:00: Updated user's name from Jason to Jack based on user's input.
+- Updated user's name from "Bob" to "Jason" as per user's input during the conversation.
-- 2024-03-21 10:00:00: Updated user's name from Bob to Jason based on user's input.
+- Updated project specifications from "40W" to "80W" as per user's update during the conversation.